 Here's a hint: qsize() for queues gives a NotImplementedError on the Mac.
 (I might clean up my code and post it on GitHub).
 Since the calculator was already made, that part took <1 hour this time.

 What the [heck] is a data scientist?

 I've been told it's a programmer who can't code mixed with a mathematician who can't do math.

 I don't claim the title, anyway: I'm a computer engineer.

 Also, it's easy to read and I'm not hiding anything - you can verify my source and check my assumptions.
 Additionally, there are a ton of useful libraries - I used JQuery and Google Charts to build this calculator.

 Find the 2015 annual income percentile data here.
 Just hit 'view source' on the calculator for that part of the code.

-Using and quoting us doesn’t change for this piece – you are free to quote excerpts of this article, or to quote the calculator (or produce screen shots of the calculator) with a link back to Don’t Quit Your Day Job, whether you have compliments, comments, questions or criticism.
-The contract only applies on the code/software front:
+Using and quoting us doesn't change for this piece - you are free to quote excerpts of this article, or to quote the calculator (or produce screen shots of the calculator) with a link back to Don't Quit Your Day Job.
+Send your compliments, comments, questions or criticism. he contract only applies on the code/software front:

-You are free to use, analyze, and modify and create derivative works of the code and/or data, as long as you cite Don’t Quit Your Day Job… as your source.
+You are free to use, analyze, and modify and create derivative works of the code and/or data, as long as you cite and link to Don't Quit Your Day Job... as your source.